- As low as $332/Night

 The Neighborhood:

-The home is located in the heart of the gorgeous and trendy Cannonborough-Elliotborough district of Downtown Charleston.
+The home is located in the heart of the beautiful and trendy Cannonborough-Elliotborough district of Downtown Charleston.
 With its friendly neighbors, cozy eateries, and tree-lined streets, our neighborhood will immerse you in Charleston's classic charm.
 This home is ideal for a family or group seeking a fun and or calming vacation.
 The culinary scene for which Charleston has become so famed is just steps away.
 The fantastic eateries, shopping, and nightlife of Upper King Street are close enough to walk, but far enough to not keep you up all nighttime.

 About the Area